London to Italy by Train: Everything You Need to Know

 You can also customise the search by adding a “via station” and stopover duration—very useful if you’d like to spend a night or two somewhere or have time for lunch along the way.

-On Rail Europe you pay for your tickets in British pounds, Euros or USD.
-They accept international credit cards and PayPal so anyone can use the site.
+On Rail Europe you pay for your tickets in British pounds, Euros, USD, AUD or CAD.
+They accept international credit cards so anyone can use the site.

-For Perugia to Florence we had to collect our tickets in the station using a reference number, Florence to Milan was ticketless and we just showed the reference on our phone, and for the TGV we had to print the eticket (mobile tickets are now available).
+For Perugia to Florence we had to collect our tickets in the station using a reference number, Florence to Milan was ticketless (as are all the Freccia trains in Italy) and we just showed the reference on our phone, and for the TGV we had to print the eticket (mobile tickets are now available).

 We were impressed by the service and think Rail Europe is the easiest way to book your train tickets between Italy and the UK.